-Angiotensin II could presumably serve as a specific antagonist-antidote in the setting of ramipril overdose, but nsin II is essentially unavailable outside of scattered research facilities.
-Because the hypotensive effect of ramipril is achieved through vasodilation and effective hypovolemia, it is reasonable to treat ramipril overdose by ion of normal saline
+Angiotensin II could presumably serve as a specific antagonist-antidote in the setting of ramipril overdose, but angiotensin II is essentially unavailable outside of scattered research facilities.
+Because the hypotensive effect of ramipril is achieved through vasodilation and effective hypovolemia, it is reasonable to treat ramipril overdose by infusion of normal saline solution.

-DOSAGE AND ADMINISTRATION
+DOSAGE AND ADMINISTRATION:

-Blood pressure decreases associated with any dose of ALTACE depend, in part, on the presence or absence of volume depletion (e.g., past and current diuretic use) or the presence or absence of renal artery stenosis.
-If such circumstances are suspected to be present, the initial starting dose should be 1.25 mg once daily
+Blood pressure decreases associated with any dose of ramipril depend, in part, on the presence or absence of volume depletion (e.g., past and current diuretic use) or the presence or absence of renal artery stenosis.
+If such circumstances are suspected to be present, the initial starting dose should be 1.25 mg once daily.

-Reduction in Risk of Myocardial Infarction, Stroke, and Death from Cardiovascular Causes

-ALTACE should be given at an initial dose of 2.5 mg, once a day for 1 week, 5 mg, once a day for the next 3 weeks, and then increased as tolerated, to a maintenance dose of 10 mg, once a day.
-If the patient is hypertensive or recently post myocardial infarction, it can also be given as a divided dose.
-Hypertension
+Reduction in Risk of Myocardial Infarction, Stroke, and Death From Cardiovascular Causes weeks, and then increased as tolerated, to a maintenance dose of 10 mg, once a day.
+If the patient is hypertensive or recently postmyocardial infarction, it can also be given as a divided dose.